AdANNS: A Framework for Adaptive Semantic Search: Introduction

 Semantic search~\citep{johnson2019billion} on learned representations~\citep{NayakUnderstanding,neelakantan2022text,Waldburger2019Search} is a major component in retrieval pipelines~\citep{brin1998anatomy,dean2009challenges}.
 In its simplest form, semantic search methods learn a neural network to embed queries as well as a large number ($N$) of data points in a $d$-dimensional vector space.
 For a given query, the nearest (in embedding space) point is retrieved using either an exact search or using approximate nearest neighbor search (ANNS)~\citep{indyk1998approximate} which is now indispensable for real-time large-scale retrieval.

-Existing semantic search methods learn fixed or {\em rigid} representations (\RRs) which are used as is in all the stages of ANNS.
+Existing semantic search methods learn fixed or {\em rigid} representations (\RRs) which are used as is in all the stages of ANNS (data structures for data pruning and quantization for cheaper distance computation; see Section~\ref{sec:rw}).
 That is, while ANNS indices allow a variety of parameters for searching the design space to optimize the accuracy-compute trade-off, the provided data dimensionality is typically assumed to be an \emph{immutable} parameter.
 To make it concrete, let us consider inverted file index (IVF)~\citep{sivic2003video}, a popular web-scale ANNS technique~\citep{guo2020accelerating}.
 IVF has two stages (Section~\ref{sec:setup}) during inference: (a) {\em cluster mapping}: mapping the query to a cluster of data points~\citep{lloyd1982least}, and (b) {\em linear scan}: distance computation w.r.t all points in the retrieved cluster to find the nearest neighbor (NN).
 Standard IVF utilizes the same high-dimensional \RR for both phases, which can be sub-optimal.

 \textbf{Why the sub-optimality?} Imagine one needs to partition a dataset into $k$ clusters for IVF and the dimensionality of the data is $d$ -- IVF uses full $d$ representation to partition into $k$ clusters.
 However, suppose we have an alternate approach that somehow projects the data in $d/2$ dimensions and learns $2k$ clusters.
 Note that the storage and computation to find the nearest cluster remains the same in both cases, i.e., when we have $k$ clusters of $d$ dimensions or $2k$ clusters of $d/2$ dimensions. $2k$ clusters can provide significantly more refined partitioning, but the distances computed between queries and clusters could be significantly more inaccurate after projection to $d/2$ dimensions.